Policy for Safeguarding

 Columbia Primary School will keep and maintain up-to-date information on pupils on the school roll including where and with whom the child is living, attainment, attendance, referrals to and support from other agencies.
 We endeavor to have 2 emergency contact numbers for each child or family.

-Where a concern is raised, the DSL will ask the adult to record what they’ve discussed on a concern sheet.
-The record will be dated and legibly signed, factual, as free from opinion as possible, will record what the child said (if anything) and will name all individuals involved, giving their roles.
+Where a concern is raised, the DSL will ask the adult to record what they’ve discussed on CPOMS.
+The record will be factual, as free from opinion as possible, will record what the child said (if anything) and will name all individuals involved, giving their roles.

 If possible, the DSL will confer with a DDSL but will act immediately and independently if necessary.